Preparing Business Clients for Mediation: A Neutral’s Perspective

 Mediators often address:

-• Perceived slights or breaches of trust
+• Perceived slights or breaches of trust;

-• Concerns about precedent or signaling weakness
+• Concerns about precedent or signaling weakness; and

-• Anxiety about internal or external perception
+• Anxiety about internal or external perception.

 Preparing clients to acknowledge—without amplifying—these concerns can make mediation more effective.